Distinguishing Tidal Disruption Events and Changing-look Active Galactic Nuclei via Variation of Mid-infrared Color: Applying to MIR outbursts

 \section{Applying to MIR outbursts}

-As we have developed a new method to distinguish TDEs/ANTs from CLAGNs, we applied it to samples of MIR outbursts.
-The samples included the MIRONG sample of \citet{Jiang2021} and the WTP sample of \citet{Masterson2024}.
+As we have developed a new method to distinguish TDEs/ANTs from CLAGNs, we applied it to samples of MIR outbursts, including the mid-infrared outbursts in nearby galaxies (MIRONG) sample of \citet{Jiang2021}, and the sample of \citet{Masterson2024}, which is part of the Wise Transient Pipeline (WTP) sample.